openmm/openmm/docs-source/usersguide/application/05_creating_ffs.rst

 ********************

-If multiple XML files are specified when a ForceField is created, their definitions are combined as follows.
+If multiple XML files are specified when a ForceField is created, their definitions must be combined into a single force field.
+This process involves a few steps.

-* A file may refer to atom types and classes that it defines, as well as those defined in previous files.
-It may not refer to ones defined in later files.
-  This means that the order in which files are listed when calling the ForceField constructor is potentially significant.
+The first step is to load the atom type definitions from all files.
+Because this happens before any residue template or force definitions are loaded, it is possible for the residue templates and forces in one file to refer to atom types or classes defined in a different file.

+Next the residue and patch definitions are loaded, and finally the forces.
+Special care is needed when two files each define a force of the same type.

+For standard forces like HarmonicBondForce or NonbondedForce, the definitions are combined into a single definition.
+For example, if two files each contain a :code:`<HarmonicBondForce>` tag, only a single HarmonicBondForce will be added to the system, containing bonds based on the definitions from both files.
+An important consequence is that only a single bond will be added for any pair of atoms.
+If each file contains a :code:`<Bond>` tag that matches the same pair of atoms, and if those tags specify different parameters, no guarantee is made about which parameters will end up being used.
+It is generally best to avoid doing this.

-* Forces that involve per-atom parameters (such as NonbondedForce or GBSAOBCForce) require parameter values to be defined for every atom type.
-It does not matter which file those types are defined in.
+Combining of standard forces is especially important for forces that involve per-atom parameters, such as NonbondedForce or GBSAOBCForce.
+These forces require parameter values to be defined for every atom type.
+Because the definitions are combined, it does not matter which file each type is defined in.
 For example, files that define explicit water models generally define a small number of atom types, as well as nonbonded parameters for those types.
-In contrast, files that define implicit solvent models do not define any new atom types, but provide parameters for all the atom types that were defined in the main force field file.
+They are combined with the parameters from the main force field to create a single NonbondedForce.
+In contrast, files that define implicit solvent models do not define any new atom types, but provide parameters for the atom types that were defined in the main force field file.

-* For other forces, the files are effectively independent.
-For example, if two files each include a :code:`<HarmonicBondForce>` tag, bonds will be created based on the rules in the first file, and then more bonds will be created based on the rules in the second file.
-This means you could potentially end up with multiple bonds between a single pair of atoms.
+In contrast to standard forces, custom forces do not get combined since two objects of the same class may still represent different potential functions.
+For example, if there are two :code:`<CustomBondForce>` tags, two separate CustomBondForces are added to the System, each containing bonds based only on the definitions in that tag.

+A consequence is that custom forces requiring per-atom parameters, such as CustomNonbondedForce or CustomGBForce, cannot be split between files.
+A single tag must define parameters for all atom types.
+There is no way for a second file to define parameters for additional atom types.

 Extending ForceField